-Isolation and quarantine are public health practices used to stop or limit the spread of disease.
+Isolation and quarantine are public health practices used to protect the public by preventing exposure to people who have or may have a contagious disease.

-Quarantine is used to separate and restrict the movement of well persons who may have been exposed to a communicable disease to see if they become ill.
+- Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
 These people may have been exposed to a disease and do not know it, or they may have the disease but do not show symptoms.
-Quarantine can also help limit the spread of communicable disease.

 Follow CDC guidance about quarantine and isolation for COVID-19:

 - Quarantine and stay away from others when you have been in close contact with someone who has COVID-19.